Skip to main content

 • It must have an electric motor of no more than 750 watts (or 1 horsepower).

-E-bikes are separated into three classes based on several attributes of the e-bike.
-A permanent label must be affixed to the E-bike that accurately identifies the E-bike’s class type.
-After purchase, if the E-bike is altered in such a way as to change its class type, a new label meeting the statutory criteria in MCL 257.662a(2) must be affixed that accurately identifies the e-bike’s new class type.
+After purchase, if the bike is altered in a way that changes its class type, a new label meeting the legal criteria must be affixed that accurately identifies the new class type.

 Class 1 Class 2 Class 3